Absolute continuity of Wasserstein barycenters on manifolds with a lower Ricci curvature bound: Wasserstein barycenters

 We write it as \( \phi = \psi ^ { c } \) and call $\phi$ the $c$-transform of $\psi$.
 The set of all $c$-concave functions with respect to $X$ and $Y$ is denoted by $\mathcal{I}^c(X, Y)$. \end{defn}

-As shown in the following theorem by McCann \cite{mccann2001polar}, $c$-concave functions are fundamental in the optimal transport theory on manifolds.
+The significance of $c$-concave functions in optimal transport theory is highlighted by the following theorem of McCann \cite{mccann2001polar}, which extends Brenier's seminal theorem \cite[Theorem 2.12]{villani2021topics} to Riemannian manifolds.
 Recall that given a $c$-concave function $\phi$ on a compact set $\widebar{\mathcal{X}}$ with $\mathcal{X} \subset M$ open, its gradient $\nabla \phi$ exists on $\mathcal{X}$ almost everywhere with respect to $\operatorname{Vol}$ since $\phi$ is Lipschitz \cite[Lemma 4]{mccann2001polar}.